AVBD 3D

 About the Project

-AVBD 3D is an ongoing research implementation that extends the Augmented Vertex Block Descent algorithm from 2D to 3D.
-Based on the public 2D demo from the University of Utah and Roblox's collaborative research, this project explores the challenges and opportunities of bringing this advanced physics simulation technique into three-dimensional space.
+AVBD 3D is an ongoing implementation that extends the Augmented Vertex Block Descent algorithm from 2D to 3D.
+Based on the public 2D demo from the University of Utah and Roblox's collaborative research.
+The project is currently in active development as I work through understanding the intricacies of AVBD and debugging the 3D implementation.

 Key Architectural Changes